-Head Start (HS) offers comprehensive, federally funded preschool in half-day and six-hour school-year-based classrooms and via home-based services.
+Head Start (HS) offers comprehensive, federally funded preschool in half-day and six-and-a-half-hour school-year-based classrooms and via home-based services.
 We prepare children for kindergarten while providing nutritious meals as well as educational and social/emotional development, focusing on health, mental health, dental supports, and family engagement.
-(Please note the schedule for these classrooms may be modified due to pandemic changes or staffing concerns).
+(Please note the schedule for these classrooms may be modified due to excessive illness or staffing concerns).

-If your child is enrolled in the 3 $\frac{1}{2}$, 5 $\frac{1}{2}$, 6 $\frac{1}{4}$ -hour or home-based Head Start program, he or she may remain eligible in the program until he or she is eligible for kindergarten.
-If your child is an eligible age for a third year of Head Start, you will be asked to provide the previous year's income.
+If your child is enrolled in the half-day, 6.5 hour or home-based Head Start program, he or she may remain eligible in the program until he or she is eligible for kindergarten, if your family continues to be head start-eligible.
+If your child is eligible age for a third year of Head Start, you will be asked to provide the previous year's income.